breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ## Switching Between Branches

-In order to start working on that new branch, you need to set the current head to the head we just created.
+In order to start working on that new branch, you need to set the current HEAD to the HEAD we just created.
 This is done with git checkout:

 ```bash
 git checkout [head-name]